NVISOsecurity/cyber-security-llm-agents/readme.md

 A collection of agents that use Large Language Models (LLMs) to perform tasks common on our day to day jobs in cyber security.
 Built on top of [AutoGen](https://microsoft.github.io/autogen/).

-> [!CAUTION]
-> Running LLM-generated source code and commands poses a security risk to your host environment!
-Be careful and only run this in a virtual or test environment.

 Released as part of our talk at RSAC2024:
 [From Chatbot to Destroyer of Endpoints: Can ChatGPT Automate EDR Bypasses?](https://www.rsaconference.com/USA/agenda/session/From%20Chatbot%20to%20Destroyer%20of%20Endpoints%20Can%20ChatGPT%20Automate%20EDR%20Bypasses)